-The first school of thought in value investing believes that there is no simple formula to investing.
+The thing is there is no simple formula to investing.

 With thousands of analyst covering the big cap stocks like MRK (Merck) and KO (Coke), you would not be getting more value by buying Merck at a P/E of 8 vs Coke at a 20 P/E.

 This theory largely agrees to the Efficient Market theory, which states that the market incorporates all data immediately, and therefore you cannot beat the market.
 Many value experts including Bruce Greenwald, Seth Klarman among many others subscribe to this notion.

 Seth Klarman in his book Margin of Safety states:

 “The financial markets are far too complex to be incorporated into a formula.
 Moreover, if any successful investment formula be devised, it would be exploited by those who possessed it until competition eliminated the excess profits.
 The quest fora formula that worked would then begin anew.
 Investors would be much better off to redirect the time and effort committed to devising formulas into fundamental analysis of specific investment opportunities.”

 This value approach does not employ the classic low P/E, P/B, P/CF, high dividend yield etc. for security analysis.